Simplified Nutritional Assistance Program (SNAP)

 Individuals applying for Regular Food and Nutrition Services will be evaluated for and authorized for SNAP if criteria for SNAP is met and the SNAP allotment amount is equal to or greater than current allotment amount.

-Applications are processed within 30 days from the date the application is received by the local Department of Social Services.
-Eligible households automatically receive an EBT card with PIN instructions once their SNAP application has been approved.
+Potential SNAP recipients are identified monthly via the North Carolina State Data Exchange (SDX) match process and are automatically mailed a SNAP Application.
+Applications are processed within 30 days from the date the application is received in the local Department of social Services (DSS).
+Eligible households automatically received an EBT card with PIN instructions once the SNAP application is approved.
 SNAP cases are certified for 36 months.

 SNAP Conversion Process